What is a Staffing Agency, and How Do They Work?

 Types of Staffing Services

-Temp-to-Hire: Workers start as temporary employees with options to convert to permanent placements.
-Allows employers to evaluate performance before permanent commitments (typically 3-6 months).
+Temp-to-Hire Staffing Workers begin as temporary employees with the option to convert to permanent employees later.
+Employers who want to evaluate performance before making a long-term offer.

 Staffing Agency vs Recruitment Agency vs RPO